How Clean Funding Works

 Candidates apply for funding at the Secretary of State's Office.
 When applying, they must file the following documents:

 Independent candidates are eligible for clean funding and will receive 70% of the combined primary and general election funding amounts.
-For example, a partisan legislative candidate will receive primary funding of $16,995 and general funding of $25,493, for a combined total of $42,488.
-A legislative, independent candidate is therefore eligible to receive $29,742 (70% of $42,488).
+For example, in 2018 a partisan legislative candidate would have received primary funding of $16,995 and general funding of $25,493, for a combined total of $42,488.
+A legislative, independent candidate is therefore eligible to have received $29,742 (70% of $42,488).
 Independent candidates receive their funding as soon as they qualify.

 The table below identifies the minimum number of $5 qualifying contributions required to receive clean funding, caps on early contributions, and funding amounts.
 Candidates will receive primary election funding as soon as they qualify and general election funding will be disbursed at the start of the general election period.